Mim Scala: Early life and career

 Mim Scala was born in London in 1940.
 He attended St Augustine's School and Hammersmith and Chelsea Art School at Manresa Rd, Chelsea.
-He grew up in the Northend Road, Fulham, before moving to the King's Road.
+He grew up in the North End Road, Fulham, before moving to the King's Road.
 He then travelled extensively before settling down to work as a theatrical agent.
 In 1963, he founded the theatrical agency Scala Brown Associates with Sir William Pigott-Brown.

 In 1965, Scala bought the rights to the comic strip character Modesty Blaise with the intention of casting Barbara Steele as the eponymous heroine in a feature-length production, before ultimately selling the rights to produce the film to Joseph Janni (who brought in the fashionable Italian actress Monica Vitti to play Modesty instead).
 Scala also packaged Jean-Luc Godard's film Sympathy for the Devil/One Plus One on behalf of Michael Cowdray's Cupid Productions, after being introduced to Godard's then rights holder, Eleni Collard, by the record producer Alan Callan.

 In the late 1960s, Scala took off to live in Spanish Sahara, Spain, Sri Lanka, and Switzerland, painting and recording ethnic music, including that of the Dervish Ganoua sect from Tangiers.
 He returned to England in 1972 to work as head of promotion for Island Records.
 Scala produced the first direct-to-disc album for the band Warsaw Pakt, before founding ESP Music and Management.